google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 navigationController.addWorkspace(ws);
 ```

+At this point, your app will have default keyboard navigation enabled.
+By pressing **ctrl + shift + k** you can enter into keyboard navigation mode.
+From here you can use `WASD` style commands to navigate around.
+To read up on these details see [the blockly keyboard navigation documentation](https://developers.google.com/blockly/guides/configure/web/keyboard-nav).

 ## Understand AST Nodes

 When designing keyboard navigation we needed a way to organize all the different components in a workspace in a structured way.
 Our solution was to represent the workspace and its components as an abstract syntax tree ([AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree)).